hashicorp/consul/website/source/docs/agent/options.html.markdown

     ```

 * <a name="leave_on_terminate"></a><a href="#leave_on_terminate">`leave_on_terminate`</a> If
-  enabled, when the agent receives a TERM signal,
+  enabled, when the agent receives a TERM signal, it will send a `Leave` message to the rest
-  it will send a `Leave` message to the rest of the cluster and gracefully
+  of the cluster and gracefully leave.
+The default behavior for this feature varies based on
-  leave.
-Defaults to false.
+  whether or not the agent is running as a client or a server (prior to Consul 0.7 the default
+  value was unconditionally set to `false`).
+On agents in client-mode, this defaults to `true`
+  and for agents in server-mode, this defaults to `false`.

 * <a name="log_level"></a><a href="#log_level">`log_level`</a> Equivalent to the
   [`-log-level` command-line flag](#_log_level).